Marveeeen/react-realestate/README.md

 ![REALTOR](assets/images/README.png)

 ## Introduction
-Build and Deploy an Real Estate Application Bayut API, Charkar-UI and Next.js
+Build and Deploy an Real Estate Application using Bayut API, Charkar-UI and Next.js that can fetch and filter data.

 **Live Link:** [Realtor](https://maveeen-react-realestate.vercel.app/)